questdb/questdb.io/.github/ISSUE_TEMPLATE/submit-a-tutorial.md

 > * "with an ML library..."
 > * "for monitoring an application..."

-Are there any particular tools, concepts, languages or platforms that readers will learn?
+Are there any particular tools, concepts, languages or platforms that readers will learn about?

 💡 ...